imperiumclansoftware/ssi-bundle/README.md

 ```

-The Passwords for created use are :
+The Passwords for created users are :

 - admin : `adminPassword`
 - user[1~10] : `userPassword`